bgruening/galaxytools/tools/salmon/README.rst

-Galaxy wrappers for sailfish
+Galaxy wrappers for salmon
 =====================================

-These wrappers are copyright 2014 by Björn Grüning and additional contributors.
+These wrappers are copyright 2014, updated 2016 by Björn Grüning, Mhd Ramez Alrawas and additional contributors.
 All rights reserved.
 See the licence text below.

-Currently tested with sailfish 0.6.3.
+Currently tested with salmon 0.7.2.

 Automated Installation
 ======================

-Galaxy should be able to automatically install the sailfish for you.
+Galaxy should be able to automatically install the salmon for you.

 History